padhi-homelab/services/README.md

 One might also want to attach containers to [externally-created Docker networks], for sharing data across multiple compositions without exposing anything to host.
 In that case, a separate `docker network` command must be executed before starting services.
-`compositions.sh` automatically detects external networks in YAML files, and creates them if they do not already exist.
+`comp` automatically detects external networks in YAML files, and creates them if they do not already exist.

 Finally, I also added several safeguards that `docker compose` doesn't provide.
-For instance, missing host directories that are required to be mounted to containers are automatically created by Docker (and are owned by `root`!), but `compositions.sh` errors out in such cases requesting the user for explicit action.
+For instance, missing host directories that are required to be mounted to containers are automatically created by Docker (and are owned by `root`!), but `comp` errors out in such cases requesting the user for explicit action.

 #### Why not use Ansible?

-Seemed like an overkill, when I initially wrote `compositions.sh`.
+Seemed like an overkill, when I initially wrote `comp`.
 </details>

 ### Usage